ibondy/ApexScheduler/README.md

 Small service enabling schduling of Netune Apex Trident.

 ### Service installation
-Copy files to from https://github.com/ibondy/ApexLoader/releases/tag/1.0 to the local folder. (i.e. c:\apexloader) Modify settings.json with your Apex values
+Copy files to from https://github.com/ibondy/ApexScheduler/releases/tag/1.0 to the local folder. (i.e. c:\apexscheduler) Modify settings.json with your Apex values

 Adjust configuration file with your values